 How Is Insulation R-Value Calculated?

-Let’s start at a base point: solid wood has an R-value of 1.
+Let’s start at a base point: Solid wood has an R-value of 1.
 An R-value is also calculated per inch of width.
 Therefore, a three-inch-thick board has an R-value of 3.
 Blown fiberglass installed in the attic has an R-value of 2.2 per inch, so 12 inches of it would give you an R-value of 26.4.

 Ready for an estimate?
-Contact us about pricing for your project!
+Contact us about pricing for your project.

-What R-Value Is Right for My Home?
+What R-Value Is Right for My Boise Home?

 For example, homeowners in Florida don’t need to worry about insulating against extremely cold temperatures — the weather is quite different here in Idaho.
-That’s why different regions of the United States have different recommended insulation levels.
+That’s why different regions of the U.S. have different recommended insulation levels.

 Attic insulation needs a higher R-value than wall insulation because heat naturally rises and commonly escapes through your attic.
 Different materials also differ in R-values.
 For example, spray foam has a different R-value than fiberglass.